reefab/yquake2/README.md

 > The Raspberry Pi has a Broadcom BCM2835 system on a chip (SoC), which includes an ARM1176JZF-S 700 MHz processor, VideoCore IV GPU, and 256 megabytes of RAM.
 It does not include a built-in hard disk or solid-state drive, but uses a SD card for booting and long-term storage.

-This is based of the [Yamagi Quake 2 port](http://www.yamagi.org/quake2/), more precisely, the OpenGL ES branch.
+This is based off the [Yamagi Quake 2 port](http://www.yamagi.org/quake2/), more precisely, the OpenGL ES branch.

 ## In Action